 Chargrilled on the half shell, deep-fried and piled high on a po-boy, or even raw - there are plenty of ways to enjoy oysters in New Orleans.
-Available year-round (but best enjoyed between the months of September and April), oysters are a must on any seafood lover’s list of what to eat when visiting New Orleans.
-And what better way to do so than to share a few of our favorite oyster spots and happy hours?

 Drago’s Original Charbroiled Oysters have been described as “the single best bite of food in town.”
 The secret is in the sauce!
-It’s so decadent and flavorful that it can be purchased in local groceries stores around New Orleans.
+It’s so decadent and flavorful that it can be purchased in local grocery stores around New Orleans.
 Grab a dozen to eat while in town and make sure to bring the secret sauce back home with you!

 Acme Oyster House